No Result

 Are my taxes on unemployment benefits withheld automatically?

 To make it easier to pay taxes on your unemployment benefits, you can request to have federal taxes withheld from your unemployment checks.
 You can typically sign up for voluntary withholding when you initially register for unemployment benefits.
-If you choose this option, no matter what your tax bracket is, your benefits will be withheld at a flat tax rate of 10%.
+If you choose this option, regardless of your tax bracket, your benefits will be withheld at a flat 10% tax rate.

 Check with your state unemployment office for state tax withholding options, as protocols can vary.